maxthraxx/WFGY/ProblemMap/GrandmaClinic/README.md

    Link: [Dr. WFGY in ChatGPT Room](https://chatgpt.com/share/68b9b7ad-51e4-8000-90ee-a25522da01d7)
 4. You will get the simple fix and the pro fix.
 No SDK required.

+> **Not sure where to start?** Use the [Beginner Guide](https://github.com/onestardao/WFGY/blob/main/ProblemMap/BeginnerGuide.md) to quickly identify your problem and run a first safe fix before diving into the Clinic.

 **Quick links**
 If your stack does not even boot, check these first:
 No.14 [Bootstrap Ordering](https://github.com/onestardao/WFGY/blob/main/ProblemMap/bootstrap-ordering.md)